andrewbayly/andrewbayly.github.io/articles/article2.md

 ---
 # My Second Article !?
+So why don't my changes appear ??

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.